tgdwyer/tgdwyer.github.io/_chapters/html.md

 }
 ```

 This first clause *selects* the rectangle by the unique id we gave it, and then declares some style properties.
-Specifically, it sets up on animation using “key frames” with a duration of 5 seconds.
-In the keyframes declaration we can declare style properties for various time frames, and the browser will interpolate between them.
+Specifically, it sets up an animation using “key frames” with a duration of 5 seconds.
+In the keyframes declaration we can declare style properties which should be applied at different percentages of completion of the animation, and the browser will interpolate between them.
 In this case, we have simply set an initial and final `x` position for the rectangle.

-This is a program of sorts, but it’s declarative in the sense that we did not tell the browser *how* to perform the animation.
+This is a program of sorts (in that it causes a lot of computation to happen in the browser with outputs that we can see on our webpage), but it’s declarative in the sense that we did not tell the browser *how* to perform the animation.
 Rather we *declared* what we wanted the rectangle to look like at the start and end of the animation and let the browser figure out how to perform the transition.

-### Alternate Step 5: Adding a custom animation from Javascript
+### Alternate Step 4: Adding a custom animation from an imperative Javascript program

 By contrast, we can create an *imperative* JavaScript program which explicitly gives the list of instructions for *how* to move the rectangle.
 First, remove the `<link>` to the CSS that we created in the `<head>` element of the html file.
 Then can integrate a javascript by including a reference to a file, e.g., `script.js`